tilezen/vector-datasource/docs/layers.md

 Points of interest from OpenStreetMap, with per-zoom selections similar to the primary [OSM.org Carto stylesheet](https://github.com/gravitystorm/openstreetmap-carto).

-The range of kinds has expanded to cover nearly all of the basic OpenStreetMap cartography, iD editor preset icons, Maki icons, Humanitarian OpenStreetMap Team's map style, and more.
+The range of kinds has expanded to cover nearly all of the basic OpenStreetMap.org cartography, iD editor preset icons, Maki icons, Humanitarian OpenStreetMap Team's map style, and more.
 Icons are provided in the related Mapzen icon library project.

 Features from OpenStreetMap which are tagged `disused=*` for any other value than `disused=no` are not included in the data.
 Features which have certain parenthetical comments after their name are suppressed until zoom 17 and have their `kind` property set to that comment.
 Currently anything with a name ending in '(closed)' or '(historical)' will be suppressed in this manner.
 Railway stops, halts, stations and tram stops from OpenStreetMap tagged with a `historic` tag are also not included in the data.